JankariTech/blog/src/assets/test_cafe_blog.md

 ---
 ## Background

-Are you one of those who is still struggling to write your first End-to-End (E2E) test for your web application ?
+Are you one of those who is still struggling to write your first End-to-End (E2E) test for your web application?

-So what may be the reasons that you are struggling ?
+So what may be the reasons that you are struggling?

-- difficult to set up test framework with your web application ?
+- difficult to set up test framework with your web application?
-- difficult to learn ?
+- difficult to learn?
-- lengthy implementation of code ?
+- lengthy implementation of code?

-If above points are exactly of your concern then `test-cafe` can be your goto test automation framework for testing your web application.
+If the above points are exactly of your concern then `test-cafe` can be your go-to test automation framework for testing your web application.

-In this blog post we will look into the concept of `test-cafe`, a modern solution to sort out E2E testing for your web application.
-At the end of this blog hopefully you will be able to set up `test-cafe` for your web application and run your first end-to-end test.
+In this blog post, we will look into the concept of `test-cafe`, a modern solution to sort out E2E testing for your web application.
+At the end of this blog hopefully, you will be able to set up `test-cafe` for your web application and run your first end-to-end test.

 ## Brief about TestCafe
-Let's start this blog by understanding a brief about `test-cafe`.
+Let's start this blog with a brief understanding of `test-cafe`.
 It is an open-source test automation framework or tool built with Node Js.
-This framework basically supports 2 programming languages i.e javascript and Typescript.
-So you are required to have at least basics of Javascript to use this tool.
+This framework basically supports two programming languages i.e Javascript and Typescript.
+So you are required to have at least the basics of Javascript to use this tool.
 [DevExpress](https://www.devexpress.com/) is in charge of managing TestCafe, which is made available under an open-source MIT license.

-## Why to use TestCafe ?
+## Why to use TestCafe?
 Before moving to installation and set-up, lets understand some points why to use `test-cafe`.

 - It is very easy to set up
 - No dependencies (with other libraries)
-- writing test is easy and with less code
+- Writing test is easy and with less code
 - Cross-browser testing is made easy
 - Free and Open Source

-*Note: I will doing the whole setup with Ubuntu 20.04.3 LTS, but it will be similar for other OS too*
+*Note: I will be doing the whole setup with Ubuntu 20.04.3 LTS, but it will be similar for other OS too*

 ## Prerequisites